panosc-portal/portal-orchestrator/README.md

 ## Steps to launch a development environment

 ### Prerequisites
-each microservice code is cloned in a directory.
+Each microservice code is cloned in a directory.
 It must keep the repo name and be located one directory level above the docker compose files.
 ```bash
 git clone https://github.com/panosc-portal/api-service
 git clone https://github.com/panosc-portal/account-service